 Where to Stay for the Great Migration

-• Olakira Migration Camp: Relocates seasonally—Ndutu (Dec–Mar) for calving, northern Serengeti (Jun–Oct) for crossings.
+• our mobile migration camps: Relocates seasonally—Ndutu (Dec–Mar) for calving, northern Serengeti (Jun–Oct) for crossings.
 Intimate (12–20 guests), eco-friendly.

-• Ubuntu Migration Camp: Lightweight tents relocate for exclusive access; focuses on Grumeti and Mara.
+• our bush camp: Lightweight tents relocate for exclusive access; focuses on Grumeti and Mara.

-• Dunia Camp: Central Serengeti base for western migration (Apr–Jun); year-round resident wildlife.
+• our central Serengeti camp: Central Serengeti base for western migration (Apr–Jun); year-round resident wildlife.

-• Namiri Plains: Eastern Serengeti for cheetahs; ideal November returns.
+• our eastern Serengeti camp: Eastern Serengeti for cheetahs; ideal November returns.

 Tip: Mobile camps (12–20 guests) avoid large-lodge crowds (100+), offering flexibility and immersion.